Computational-Plant-Science/plantit-example-hello-world/README.md

-# PlantIT Examples: Hello World
+# PlantIT Example: Hello World

-A simple shell PlantIT pipeline.
-Verified compatible only on the Bourne Again Shell, though may work with others.
+Just about the simplest possible workflow.
+Verified only on the Bourne Again Shell, although it might work with others.